Conor McGregor: I'm fighting Manny Pacquiao next

 Saturday 10pm, live on Sky Sports Main Event - Briedis vs Dorticos in the World Boxing Super Series final

-Conor McGregor claims he will step back into the boxing ring against Manny Pacquiao.
+Conor McGregor claims he will step back into the boxing ring to fight Manny Pacquiao, whose team have confirmed that talks are in place.

 It will be a true honour to have faced two of the greatest boxers of the modern era, afraid of a fight.— Conor McGregor (@TheNotoriousMMA) September 25, 2020